E-learning (theory)

-Applications of Multimedia Principles in Digital Learning
+Applications of multimedia principles in digital learning

 In recent applications, digital learning platforms have leveraged multimedia instructional design principles to facilitate effective online learning.
 A prime example includes e-learning platforms that offer users a balanced combination of visual and textual content, segmenting information and enabling user-paced learning.
 This approach is particularly advantageous in virtual learning environments (VLEs), where well-designed multimedia tools can replicate or even enhance traditional classroom dynamics by incorporating interactive elements, such as quizzes and visual aids, to manage cognitive load and reinforce learning.
 Further research continues to explore the optimal integration of these principles across diverse e-learning contexts to ensure accessibility and engagement for learners of all backgrounds and experience levels.

 Learning theories

 Good pedagogical practice has a theory of learning at its core.
 However, no single best-practice e-learning standard has emerged.
-This may be unlikely given the range of learning and teaching styles, the potential ways technology can be implemented, and how educational technology itself is changing.
+This may be unlikely given the range of learning preferences and teaching styles, the potential ways technology can be implemented, and how educational technology itself is changing.
 Various pedagogical approaches or learning theories may be considered in designing and interacting with e-learning programs.

 Social-constructivist – this pedagogy is particularly well afforded by the use of discussion forums, blogs, wikis, and online collaborative activities.
 It is a collaborative approach that opens educational content creation to a wider group, including the students themselves.
 The One Laptop Per Child Foundation attempted to use a constructivist approach in its project.

 Laurillard's conversational model is also particularly relevant to e-learning, and Gilly Salmon's Five-Stage Model is a pedagogical approach to the use of discussion boards.

 The cognitive perspective focuses on the cognitive processes involved in learning as well as how the brain works.

-The emotional perspective focuses on the emotional aspects of learning, like motivation, engagement, fun, etc.
+The emotional perspective focuses on the emotional aspects of learning, like motivation, engagement, enjoyment, etc.

 The behavioural perspective focuses on the skills and behavioural outcomes of the learning process.
 Role-playing and application to on-the-job settings.

 The contextual perspective focuses on the environmental and social aspects which can stimulate learning.
 Interaction with other people, collaborative discovery, and the importance of peer support as well as pressure.

 Mode neutral Convergence or promotion of 'transmodal' learning where online and classroom learners can coexist within one learning environment, thus encouraging interconnectivity and the harnessing of collective intelligence.